VU meter: History

 The VU-meter was originally developed in 1939 by the combined effort of Bell Labs and broadcasters CBS and NBC.
 In the 1970s–80s, neon-filled, planar dual displays with up to 201 segments per stereo channel were popular among broadcasters as fast bar graph VU meters.

 Other level meters

 The consumer audio industry often uses volume indicators that do not comply with any standard.

 BBC sound engineers would refer to the VU meter as the "Virtually Useless" meter, preferring the PPM.

-Academic research has shown that an SVI or VU meter behaves differently to the average value and RMS meters.
+Academic research has shown that an SVI or VU meter behaves differently from the average value and RMS meters.
 The ballistics shown by this instrument, in response to signals with a large crest factor, position its readings halfway between both.
 For example, an increment of 3 dB in the crest factor of an audio signal gives approximately a fall of −3 dB in a RMS meter, −6 dB in an average meter, and −4 dB in a VU meter.